 End 68 Hours of Hunger

-End 68 Hours of Hunger is a private, not-for-profit, effort to confront the approximately 68 hours of hunger that some school children experience between the free lunch they receive at school on Friday afternoon and the free breakfast they receive at school on Monday morning.
+End 68 Hours of Hunger is a public not-for-profit effort to confront the approximately 68 hours of hunger that some school children experience between the free lunch they receive at school on Friday afternoon and the free breakfast they receive at school on Monday morning.

 This weekend program, established in New Hampshire in 2011, puts nourishing food in the hands of school children to carry them through the weekend.

 Our local programs are entirely volunteer-based.
 100% of donations go to support ending food insecurity in your community.
 95% goes directly to purchasing food and 5% goes to administrative costs such as insurance and state & federally-mandated requirements.

 Childhood hunger – or food insecurity – is a national problem.
 It occurs when children receive insufficient food on a regular basis and in many cases, missing meals entirely.
 After a while, these children also experience ‘fear of hunger’ that affects their behavior as much as physical hunger affects their bodies.